Kalabaka: Bishopric history

 From the beginning of the 10th century, Stagoi was referred to as an episcopal see, thereby enjoying privileges and donations from the Byzantine emperors throughout the Middle Ages.
 It owned significant stretches of land and had dependent farmers in neighboring settlements.
 Besides the fields of northwest Thessaly, its territory included an extensive mountainous zone in Asia and central Pindos.
 The bishopric of Stagoi, a suffragan of the Metropolis of Larissa, was maintained, with some small intermissions, up to 1900 when it was merged with the bishopric of Tricca to form the Metropolis of Tricca and Stagoi with the town of Trikala as its seat.
 It was reestablished in 1991, and has been operating ever since as the Metropolis of "Stagoi and Meteora" with its seat in the town of Kalabaka.

 Province

 The province of Kalabaka (Επαρχία Καλαμπάκας) was one of the provinces of the Trikala Prefecture.
 It had the same territory as the present municipality of Meteora.
 It was abolished in 2006.

 Transport

 The city is served by Kalambaka station on the Palaiofarsalos-Kalambaka line.

-Geography and demographics
+Geography

-The town is situated at the foot of the Meteora peaks.
-It is inhabited by an important native-indigenous community of Greek Vlachs.
+The town is situated at the foot of the Meteora massif, a region of sandstone outcrops formed by weathering along criss-cross faults in the foothills of the Chasia Mountains between Thessaly and Macedonia.
+Evidently an old delta was indurated and raised during orogenesis of the region with a high degree of faulting.
+Drainage was into the Pineios River Valley.

+The entire Meteora massif belongs to one municipal unit, Kalabaka.
+The city is located at the foot of the massif on the SW side of the massif, which happens to be on the left, or northern, bank of the river, which flows N-S there.
+The settlements and communities of the municipal unit, named after villages, divide the massif.
+The other seven municipal units surround Kalabaka, but are not in the massif.

 Government

+The governmental status of Kalabaka has varied somewhat in the 21st century.
+In the reforms of 2011 it became a Municipality.
+However, in 2018 the name of the new municipality was changed to Meteora, while its seat was made Kalabaka, now a municipal unit.
+Subdivisions of the Kalabaka Municipality now had to become communities of Kalabaka Municipal Unit.

-Kalampaka is a municipal unit of the municipality of Meteora.
+In summary, Kalampaka is a municipal unit of the municipality of Meteora.
 The municipal unit of Kalampaka has an area of 277.087 km2.
-The municipal unit (which corresponds with the municipality as it existed between 1997 and 2010) consists of the following communities (constituent settlements in brackets):
+It consists of the following communities (constituent settlements in parentheses):